makersacademy/rps-challenge-apprenticeships/README.md

 2. Make new directory in your projects folder
 3. Pull all the information from the fork
 4. Run bundle
+5. Do rackup in the terminal to start the server

 # User stories plan
 ## User story 1 - completed